WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/fuzzing-obfuscation.md

 %u0074able_%u006eame → table_name
 ```

 **Note on `%uXXXX` encoding:** This is a legacy JavaScript escape format, not RFC 3986 compliant.
-Modern servers don't reliably interpret it, but it may still work for WAF bypasses due to inconsistent decoding across layers.
+The MariaDB SQL parser does **not** decode this encoding - decoding must occur at the application/middleware layer (web server, framework, WAF, or JavaScript) before the query reaches the database.
+Bypass potential exists when there's inconsistent handling between WAF decoding and backend application processing.

 ### Comment Obfuscation with Newlines